r3dsweater/c2-discord-python/README.md

-# C2 Python Bot Discord
+# C2 Python Discord Bot
 *(Created by Diego Monteiro)*

-## What's "C2 bot Discord" ?
+## What's "C2 Discord bot" ?

 > The C2 Bot Discord utilizes the Discord's Developer functionality that allows you to make bots capable to interager with the user acting like a Command and Control Server.